verilator/verilator/docs/guide/exe_verilator.rst

    Set the maximum number literal width (e.g. in 1024'd22 this it the 1024).
 Defaults to 64K.

-.. option:: --MMD =item --no-MMD

-   Enable/disable creation of .d dependency files, used for make dependency detection, similar to gcc -MMD option.
-By default this option is enabled for :vlopt:`--cc` or :vlopt:`--sc` modes.

-.. option:: --MP

-   When creating .d dependency files with :vlopt:`--MMD` option, make phony targets.
-Similar to :command:`gcc -MP` option.

 .. option:: --Mdir <directory>

    Specifies the name of the Make object directory.
 All generated files